 16. Superannuation schemes — transitional and savings

-(1) Despite the repeal of Part VIA (“Employee Superannuation”) of the former provisions, the provisions of that Part 7 that applied to a municipality or to the City of Perth (within the meanings of that Part) continue to apply to the continuing authorities in respect of each such municipality or the City of Perth as if this Act had not commenced and so apply until regulations are made under section 5.47 in relation to that continuing authority.
+(1) Despite the repeal of Part VIA (Employee Superannuation) of the former provisions, the provisions of that Part 7 that applied to a municipality or to the City of Perth (within the meanings of that Part) continue to apply to the continuing authorities in respect of each such municipality or the City of Perth as if this Act had not commenced and so apply until regulations are made under section 5.47 in relation to that continuing authority.

 (2) Regulations under this Act may amend the former provisions as continued by subclause (1).